Struct ethers_solc::Solc [−][src]

 If the required compiler version is not installed, it also proceeds to install it.

-Parses the given source looking for the pragma
+Parses the given source looking for the pragma definition and

 returns the corresponding SemVer version requirement.